fin81985/pands-project/README.md

 - Perform linear regression
 - Examine feature correlations

-You can view the full analysis and code in the [tasks.ipynb](tasks.ipynb) notebook.
+You can view the full analysis and code in the [analysis.ipynb](analysis.ipynb) notebook.
 ---

 ##  Libraries Used